-Our students regularly audition for roles in theatre and musical theatre productions, audition for NIDA and VCA, for music scholarships as well as The Voice among other opportunities.
-We encourage songwriters to attend conferences, workshops and to apply for funding for recording albums and EPs.
+My students regularly audition for (and land) roles in theatre and musical theatre productions, audition for NIDA, WAAPA and VCA, for music scholarships, and films among other opportunities.
+We encourage songwriters to attend conferences, workshops and to apply for funding for recording albums, to tour and create new works.

 Please email me if you are a singer or a writer who would like to have session with me.

 Most people who come to me have had some experience singing with other teachers, in musicals or ensembles.
 I predominantly work with intermediate singers and above.
 If you are an actor or dancer wanting to move in to musical theatre, do get in touch.

 Around 15.
 All voices are different and ready for vocal work at different ages.
 If you are unsure, send me an email.
 We can make a plan.